docusign/code-examples-node/README.md

    * Create and export environment variables for the settings.
      See the **ds_configuration.js** file
      for the names of the environment variables.

+   **Note:** Protect your Integration Key and secret--If you update the ds_configuration.js file, then you should ensure that it will not be stored in your source code repository.

 1. **npm start**
 1. Open a browser to **http://localhost:5000**